 You can view the following training video for more information.
 Clicking the link will open the training video in your browser.
-All training videos are also accessible in the software via the Help | Training Videos menu and at Tabs3.com/t3video.
+All training videos are also accessible in the Quick Launch by searching for and selecting "Training Videos," and at Tabs3.com/video.